mui/material-ui/docs/data/material/components/stacked-snackbars/stacked-snackbars.md

 The `action` prop can be used to show content on the right side of the snackbar.
 It can simply be a React Node or a callback function with a key parameter returning a React Node.

-Use the `snackbars.closeSnackbar` method to dismiss a specific snackbar by providing the `key` from the `action` callback argument.
+Use the `close` method to dismiss a specific snackbar by providing the `key` from the `action` callback argument.

 {{"demo": "SimpleSnackbars.js", "defaultCodeOpen": false}}